 Treatment goals depend on the patient and other factors.
 The goal may be cure or relief of symptoms.

-Radiation kills cancer cells directly or interferes with their growth.
+Radiation kills brain cancer cells directly or interferes with their growth.
 Two types of radiation therapy are available.

 Chemotherapy is recommended for spinal fluid metastases and is still under investigation for use against metastatic brain tumours.
 If the primary tumour is hormone dependent, hormones or hormone-blocking drugs may be used.
 Breast cancers that are oestrogen-receptor-positive are treated with tamoxifen which may also shrink the metastatic tumours.
 Prostate cancer metastases may also be treated by hormones.
 Steroids may be effective in patients with lymphoma.